 But even if your doctor recommends biologics, you may be hesitant to begin these medications.
 Learning more about this treatment may ease some of your worries.

-Currently, five different biologics are available for treatment of UC.
+Currently, several different biologics are available for treatment of UC.
 Some of these you can self-administer by injection.
-Others require a visit your doctor’s office for scheduled infusions.
-Treatment options include:
+Others require a visit to your doctor’s office for scheduled infusions.
+Only one can be taken by mouth.

 - vedolizumab (Entyvio)

 Like other types of therapies for UC, it can take a few weeks to see an improvement in your condition.
 Be patient.

 Some people don’t notice an improvement until at least eight weeks after starting biologics, whereas others may notice immediate improvement.